prit-0000/MyInfo/README.md

 # MyInfo
-I am prit Mansuriya.I am studiyng BCA in chimanbhai patel institute.
+I am prit Mansuriya.I am studiyng BCA in chimanbhai patel institute.My goal is to open a IT company.